 Spinal cord stimulation

-Spinal cord stimulation is a therapy that masks pain signals before they reach the brain.
-A small device, similar to a pacemaker, is implanted in the body to deliver electrical pulses to the spinal cord.
-It helps people better manage their chronic pain symptoms and decrease the use of opioid medications.
+Spinal cord stimulation therapy masks pain signals before they reach the brain.
+A small device, similar to a pacemaker, delivers electrical pulses to the spinal cord.
+It helps people better manage their chronic pain and reduce their use of opioid medications.
 It may be an option if you suffer chronic back, leg or arm pain and have not found relief with other therapies.

 What is a spinal cord stimulator?

 A spinal cord stimulator (SCS) device is surgically placed under your skin and sends a mild electric current to your spinal cord (Fig. 1).
-A small wire carries the current from a pulse generator to the nerve fibers of the spinal cord.
+Thin wires carry current from a pulse generator to the nerve fibers of the spinal cord.
 When turned on, the SCS stimulates the nerves in the area where your pain is felt.
 Pain is reduced because the electrical pulses modify and mask the pain signal from reaching your brain.

 Figure 1.
 A spinal cord stimulator works by masking pain signals before they reach the brain.
 A stimulator device delivers electric pulses to electrodes placed over the spinal cord.
 Modified by the pulses, the pain signals are either not perceived or are replaced by a tingling feeling.